By Peter Lyle DeHaan, PhD

 - Movie Channels: An option for many, but increasingly viewed as limited in comparison to the next five options.

-- Pay-per-View: You get to see movies closer to their release date then the preceding options, but the titles are quite limited in selection and somewhat restricted by schedule.
+- Pay-per-View: You get to see movies closer to their release date than the preceding options, but the titles are quite limited in selection and somewhat restricted by schedule.

 - Video-on-Demand: This solves the scheduling restriction of pay-per-view, but still suffers from limited titles.